 - ASUS ZenFone 3 Ultra

 - Lenovo ZUK Z1

 - Operator reveals Honor X10 Max specifications and prices

-- Google Pixel 4a receives two more certifications; launch could happen this month
+- Google Pixel 4a receives two more certifications; the launch could happen this month

-- Moto G with 5G support appears in rendering
+- Moto G with 5G support appears in the rendering

 - Qualcomm launches Snapdragon Wear 4100 and Wear 4100+ for wearables

 - Samsung launches a new gaming monitor to enhance the gaming experience

 - Building a PC to play CyberPunk 2077